HL7/fhir-shorthand/input/pagecontent/reference.md

   * onset[x] only Age or AgeRange or DateRange
   ```

-* Restrict Observation.performer to reference only a Practitioner:
+* Restrict Observation.performer (a choice of reference to Practitioner, PractitionerRole, Organization, CareTeam, Patient, or RelatedPerson) to allow only Practitioner:

   ```
   * performer only Reference(Practitioner)
   ```

-* Restrict performer to either a Practitioner or a PractitionerRole:
+* Restrict Observation.performer to either a Practitioner or a PractitionerRole:

   ```
   * performer only Reference(Practitioner or PractitionerRole)